zcvele/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 Intelligent meeting recap uses AI to help your users focus on the meeting discussion instead of taking notes.
 This feature allows them to find key information, access highlights, and save time on follow-ups.

-After the meeting ends, your users can access the following AI powered features for their meetings through the **Recap** tab in the Teams calendar and chat:
+After the meeting or event ends, your users can access the following AI powered features for their meetings through the **Recap** tab in the Teams calendar and chat:

 - AI meeting notes
 - AI recommended tasks